wyhitcs/team-letsencrypt/draftv1.md

 ##### **Test**

-Before merging the changes in pull requests, all of them must have thorough unit test coverage, pass Let's Encrypt's integration tests, and be compliant with the coding style.
-This is done by popular online testing platform Travis CI.
+Before the pull requests are merged, they have to first go through a unit coverage test , pass the integration test, and comply with the coding style of Let's Encrypt.
+It can be done on a popular online testing platform Travis CI.

-And developers can also do their own test before posting a request.
-Tox is recommended as official tools for running a full set of test like config file parsing test.
-For debugging, ipdb is introduced to execlude a series of faults.
+Another option for developers is to do their own test locally before pulling a request.
+Tox is officially recommended as a testing tool for running a full set of tests including config file parsing test and codes style testing.
+For debugging purpose, ipdb is a package used for detecting syntax errors.

 ###2.3.3 Common Design Model